• Home

 The YFF aims to develop leadership and performance skills for new consultants to thrive within surgical workforce and become leaders within their communities.
 The 2025 YFF will focus on innovations for surgery and improving personal performance to achieve excellence.
 We have partnered with leaders within the industry to discuss our future moving forward.

-The 3-day forum allows new Fellows of Royal Australasian College of Surgeons to share ideas and experiences while discussing and debating current issues affecting surgical practice.
+The 3-day forum allowed new Fellows of Royal Australasian College of Surgeons to share ideas and experiences while discussing and debating current issues affecting surgical practice.
 It will be a space to explore the structure and workings of the College.
 The workshops will also provide an opportunity to contribute to College discourse and priorities.
 The venue will be at a retreat place, not far from Sydney International Conference Centre to allow the delegates to get away and to focus on this event.

 If you have any questions or queries, please feel free to email us at [email protected].